WittsMei/Spotify-Digital-Campaign-Format-Insights-Overview/README.md

 ## Dashboard
 The dashboard can be found in Tableau Public [here](https://public.tableau.com/app/profile/witts.jianming.mei/viz/SpofityCampaignFormatDashboard/SpotifyCampaignFormatDashboard).
+This dashboard enables users to filter by plan, campaign type, and platform, and focuses on trends and values in marketing metrics, signup metrics, and duration metrics.

 ![Spotify Campaign Format Dashboard](https://github.com/user-attachments/assets/7ef91563-6051-49f8-909c-46f0ce3ecab3)